The Birds and the Bees

 Imagine, for a white-knuckled moment: you are hunkered down on a battlefield, commanding officer to a platoon of shell-shocked soldiers.
 Ahead of you lies an open stretch of scrubby terrain peppered with concealed land mines, beyond that the safety of a sheltering bunker; behind you, hard on your heels, a swarm of enemy soldiers.
 You have no choice but to go forward, to lead your squadron across that booby-trapped pasture, desperately hoping that your troops aren’t exploded to splatters and tatters of blood and gore.

-But at the last second, as you are about to order that gut-wrenching dash for refuge, you find in your rucksack a detailed map of those landmines.
+But at the last second, as you’re about to order that gut-wrenching dash for refuge, you find in your rucksack a detailed map of those landmines.
 Drenched with sweaty relief, you and your platoon pick your way quickly and safely across to that bunker.

-That’s a rough analogy for the transgender battle ongoing in our culture, a toxic stew of vitriol, condemnation, misunderstandings, and outright nonsense.
-It’s a treacherous debate, and easy to put a foot wrong and get blasted to bits.
+That’s a rough analogy for the transgender battle ongoing in our culture, a toxic stew of vitriol, misunderstanding, and outright nonsense.
+It’s a treacherous debate - easy to put a foot wrong and get blasted to bits.

-But we have no choice but to join the debate if we care one whit about where this is headed.
-The casualties are mounting, and, as Albert Einstein said, to remain silent is to be guilty of complicity.
+But join the debate we must, if we care one whit about where this is headed.
+The casualties are mounting, and to remain silent is to be guilty of complicity, Albert Einstein said.

 The subject matter is complex, at once more difficult and more nuanced than most parties to the conflict understand or are willing to admit.
-Blundering blindly through this minefield isn’t wise: we’ll blow ourselves up, ceding victory to screwball ideologues on the extremes.
+Blundering blindly through this minefield isn’t wise: we’ll blow ourselves up and cede victory to screwball ideologues on the extremes.

-We need an accurate map, and I’m writing these essays in an attempt to illuminate the landscape.
+We need an accurate map, and this long essay is my attempt to illuminate the landscape.
 I’m under no illusion, medical grounding notwithstanding, that my perspectives are without error.
 “Deep thinking” is hardly my forte.
-Socrates once said, “By all means marry: if you get a good wife you will be happy; if you get a bad wife you will be a philosopher”, and I’m fortunate to occupy the first of that equation.
-And while I’m not bereft of common sense, William Osler once observed that “common sense in matters medical is rare, and is usually in inverse ratio to the degree of education.”
-Take what I offer with the requisite pinch of salt.
+Socrates advised, “By all means marry: if you get a good wife you will be happy; if you get a bad wife you will be a philosopher”.
+I’m fortunate to occupy the first half of that equation.
+And while I’m not bereft of common sense, William Osler pointed out that “common sense in matters medical is rare, and is usually in inverse ratio to the degree of education.”
+So take what I offer with a pinch of salt.

-That aside, a bit of biology: A defining characteristic of all mammalian species (of which we are indisputably one), a fact known to every high school student, is that mammals are organized as male and female for the purposes of reproduction.
+That aside, a bit of biology: A defining characteristic of all mammalian species, a fact known to every high school student, is that mammals are organized as male and female for the purposes of reproduction.
 Little gamete meets big gamete, sperm meets egg, and voilá: new little mammal.

 Early in my career, when I was a veterinarian serving hard-working farmers on the windswept prairies of eastern Saskatchewan, I witnessed first-hand the success of this scheme.
 Without fail, a few ecstatic bulls left free to plunder a large group of accommodating cows produced a bumper crop of calves on the ground.
 Prisoners to their biological drive, successful bulls each spawned roughly 30 offspring each breeding season.